-Google has been using social media displays for some of their large-scale international events.
-They set up huge displays and even incorporated social streams into their live streams and even made great and innovative use of our custom posts feature.
-Let’s have a look at how Google made social media part of its events.
+Google has been using social media walls for some of its large-scale international events.
+They set up huge on-site displays, incorporated real-time social streams into their live streams.
+Let’s have a look at how Google uses social media for hybrid events.

-Let’s look at the four events, which happened in considerably quick succession:
+Let’s look at the four hybrid events, which happened in considerably quick succession:

 Google set up one or multiple social media feeds for each of these events, giving us great insights into the many ways you can use social feeds at an event.

-Something Google did at all four of these events was to show their social media feed on a screen on location.
+Something Google did at all four of these events was to show their social media wall on a screen on location.

-The social wall on a gigantic screen onstage during Chrome Dev Summit.
+The social media wall on a gigantic screen onstage during Chrome Dev Summit.